mbb10324/react-figura/README.md

 - This component accepts 2 seperate props which are responsible for submitting your form.
 The first method is 'endpoint'; when using this prop you would simply pass a function which calls an API to submit your form.
 The second method is the common html variant 'onSubmit'; when using this prop you can call a custom function that you create to handle form submission.
 - You can customize the style of this component by passing down the prop: 'formStyle'.

-Here is an example where the form is custom styled using tailwind and passing an api endpoint into Figura.
+Here is an example where the form is custom styled using tailwind and passing an api endpoint into Figura:

 ```
 function formSubmission() {